moonrabbitt/emotionmotion_transformer/documentation/prototype_6.md

 # Prototype 6

+## Week 12 & 13

-## Refactoring and Code Optimization
+## Refactoring and Code Optimisation

 At the beginning of this week, I took significant steps to refactor the code from a notebook into several script files.
-This reorganization was aimed at facilitating easier development and debugging.
+This reorganisation was aimed at facilitating easier development and debugging.
 You can explore the evolution of this process through my git commit history.

 Access the full code for Prototype 6 [here](https://github.com/moonrabbitt/emotionmotion_transformer/tree/prototypes_inter).